Plumbing & Tubing

-In aircraft fuel and oil needs to be routed throughout the fuselage to the engine and fuel tanks.
+In aircraft fuel and oil needs to be routed throughout the fuselage to the engine and from/to the fuel tanks.
 In order to install the correct amount, type and lengths of tubing most builders wait until the fuselage, or sections thereof, are completed to that stage so the plumbing does not have to be removed again.

 Tubing and lines are found throughout the aircraft: oil lines to and from the oil cooler, fuel lines from the tanks to the gascolator and carburetor to name but a few.
 The builder must install and fabricate all of these sometimes expensive tubing.

-And after a number of years or flight hours these fuel and oil lines must be replaced due to possible corrosion.
-On this page we take a look at what is involved.
+And after a number of years or flight hours these fuel and oil lines might be replaced due to possible corrosion.
+On this page we take a look at what is involved in this process.

 These are used behind the firewall opposite of the engine where there is no movement of these lines.
 The engine is hung in rubber shock mounts and can move around quite a bit, so flexible hosing must be used to connect it.
 Metal lines would break after a short period of time under such harse conditions.